 My name is Mark Ludas and I am a fiction writer of the first degree.
 Consider the previous sentence my proof of that.
-On this blog, I will post one short story of mine every week.
-I have so many of them, I have to do something with them.
-You understand.
 All writing on this site is copyrighted.

 My first fiction publication occurred in the Istanbul Literary Review (now sadly defunct) in January 2009, a short story called “The Human Gift.”
 A few years later, I published my short story “Recess” in the Normal Review.

 My writing, earlier and later, tends to focus on feelings of alienation and uncertainty.
 As I’ve matured, however, I’ve grown more apt to identify society and its various contradictions and distortions as the cause for much of the painful uncertainty of life.